THE WORLD'S FAVOURITE BLOG

 In conclusion, compared to other sources of revenue, advertising seems to be a rather harmless one.
 Yeah, some people get brainwashed into buying crap, but the solution for that is having more informed consumers not necessarily ban advertising.
 By the way, this rant applies to consenting adults, Nike sponsored school gyms and Ronald McDonald are a different story and one that is wrong, as involves the pure and naive minds of our beloved children being preyed upon by evil corporations.

-which deals, among many things, with what I'm talking about in relation to advertising.
+Finally, Wired's Chris Anderson has just written a book called Free and has a preview article which deals, among many things, with what I'm talking about in relation to advertising.
 He is also the author of The Long Tail about another very interesting idea.

 Anyhow, I finish with an unrelated lovely new story by Daniel Clowes (Ghost World, Art School Confidential) which is now online at the New York Times website.
 Coincidentally, if this was a year or so ago, the story would be a premium service exclusive to paying customers.
 Through the wonders of advertising is now free.